walter-a-jablonowski/ShelfSurfer/README.md

 - Export as text, import here (Alexa rest API is deprecated)
 - Automatically sorted by sub section where you buy it

 See the ~5 items that you need to get where you stand.
-Much faster than running back and forth while doing groceries or scrolling through a long list multiple times.
+Much faster than running back and forth while doing groceries or scrolling through a long flat list multiple times.

 Added a print version of the list, use in case you don't want to risk your smartphone